Documentation Index

 Configuration

 RLMX uses a layered configuration system.
-Most users only need rlmx.yaml in their project directory.
+Configuration lives in the .rlmx/ directory at your project root.

 rlmx.yaml

-The primary config file.
+The primary config file inside .rlmx/.
 Run rlmx init to scaffold one with inline comments.

 # Model configuration